ibuetler/docker-keycloak-traefik-workshop/README.md

 ![ttyd1](images/ttyd1.png)

 Please give it a try!
-I am doing this demo using the latest Hacking-Lab LiveCD from https://livecd.hacking-lab.com/, as the LiveCD has docker and everything already configured and works like charm.
+I am doing this demo using the latest Hacking-Lab LiveCD from https://livecd.hacking-lab.com/, as the LiveCD has docker and everything already configured and works like a charm.
 If you want to use the Hacking-Lab LiveCD too, please follow the following installation instructions

 https://github.com/ibuetler/e1pub/tree/master/hacking-lab-livecd-installation